lhehnke/we2-twitter-analysis/README.md

 * How did the Twitter activity network look like?
 Were there any key players who influenced and shaped the debate?
 * Which content was shared and discussed?
 Which opinions and emotions were expressed in the tweets?
 Was there a link to other prominent hashtags?
 Did the hashtag manage to spread to other European countries?

-*Acknowledgements:* Parts of the code for this analysis are based on the [#MeTwo project](https://metwo.correlaid.org/) we conducted together with [Paul Meiners](https://www.uni-muenster.de/IfPol/personen/meiners.html), [Sandra Meneses](https://github.com/symeneses), and [Juan Orduz](https://juanitorduz.github.io/).
+*Acknowledgements:* Larger parts of the code for this analysis are based on the [#MeTwo project](https://metwo.correlaid.org/) we conducted together with [Paul Meiners](https://www.uni-muenster.de/IfPol/personen/meiners.html), [Sandra Meneses](https://github.com/symeneses), and [Juan Orduz](https://juanitorduz.github.io/).